ucsd-cse150b-f25/ucsd-cse150b-f25.github.io/src/index.md

 - Code Q&A Forum: [Piazza](https://piazza.com/)
 - Gradescope: [https://www.gradescope.com](https://www.gradescope.com)
 - Textbook/readings: There's no official textbook, but we will link to different online resources for you to read to supplement lecture.
-There are a few good general overall resources if you want others to peruse, but these aren't required:
+I mostly just focus on material from one book, but it is not required:
-  - The first is available as an e-book UC Berkeley [https://aima.cs.berkeley.edu](https://aima.cs.berkeley.edu); the rest are on reserve at Geisel:
+  - This book should be on reserve at Geisel:
     - Artificial Intelligence: A Modern Approach, 4th US ed. by Stuart Russell and Peter Norvig
   - Free: [MIT Missing Semester](https://missing.csail.mit.edu/)
 - Code GitHub Repositories: